jayaemekar/systemdesign/docs/DesignTicketmaster.md

   </kbd>
 </p>

-## 7. High Level Design
+### High Level Design
-At a high-level, our web servers will manage users’ sessions and application servers will handle all the ticket management, storing data in the databases as well as working with the cache servers to process reservations.
+At a high level, our web servers will manage user sessions, while application servers will handle all ticket administration, data storage in databases, and reservation processing in collaboration with cache servers.

 <p align="center">
   <kbd>